Yasser1214/pixcon_css/README.md

 #################### HTML Project : Pixel games fair announcement web page ####################

-A static web page in HTML and CSS about a 8-bit / 16-bit games event.
+A static web page with HTML and CSS about a 8-bit / 16-bit games event.